-ITbM is constituted by a team of twelve PIs from within Nagoya University and from abroad.
-Seven professors of Nagoya University, Prof. Kenichiro Itami (Director), Tetsuya Higashiyama (Vice-Director), Shigehiro Yamaguchi (Vice-Director), Toshinori Kinoshita, Takashi Ooi, Florence Tama and Takashi Yoshimura are involved along with five professors from abroad, Prof. Jeffrey W. Bode (ETH-Zürich, Switzerland), Cathleen M. Crudden (Queen's University, Canada), Keiko Torii (University of Washington, USA), Steve A. Kay (University of Southern California, USA), and Wolf B. Frommer (Heinrich Heine Universität Düsseldorf).
+ITbM is constituted by a team of 13 PIs from within Nagoya University and from abroad.
+Seven professors of Nagoya University, Prof. Kenichiro Itami (Director), Tetsuya Higashiyama (Vice-Director), Shigehiro Yamaguchi (Vice-Director), Toshinori Kinoshita, Takashi Ooi, Florence Tama, Takeshi Yanai and Takashi Yoshimura are involved along with five professors from abroad, Prof. Jeffrey W. Bode (ETH-Zürich, Switzerland), Cathleen M. Crudden (Queen's University, Canada), Keiko Torii (University of Washington, USA), Steve A. Kay (University of Southern California, USA), and Wolf B. Frommer (Heinrich Heine Universität Düsseldorf).
 Research and educational activities are carried out in collaboration with the School of Science, Bioagricultural Sciences, and Engineering of Nagoya University along with the Research Center for Materials Science, where the PIs hold concurrent posts.
 Although each PI is in charge of their own research group, flexible interaction exists between groups enabling dynamic mixing of research.

 Four sub-centers that are crucial to the research of ITbM have also been established: (i) Molecular Structure Center to analyze the structure of molecules; (ii) Chemical Library Center to create a databank and for the bioassay of molecules; (iii) Live Imaging Center for the bio-imaging of molecules; (iv) Peptide Protein Center to rapidly synthesize peptides and proteins.
 These sub-centers are equipped with latest measurement techniques and external access to these centers is available.